defunctzombie/node-script/README.md

 #### multiple bundles ####

-Instead of using a single file, you can choose to create separate bundles separate from the require.js emulation file.
+Instead of using a single file, you can choose to create separate bundles without the require.js emulation file.
+This allows you to pick and choose how you want to serve up files to the user.
+To trigger this mode, just pass an object as the argument to `jsbundler.bundle` instead of a string.

 ```javascript
 var jsbundler = require('jsbundler');